1aron/aronrepo/packages/aronrepo/README.md

 }
 ```

+For version range, check out the [semver](https://github.com/npm/node-semver#versions)

-Typically, you would use [semantic-release-aron](https://github.com/1aron/aronrepo/tree/beta/packages/semantic-release-config) with CI to automate the version and release commands.
+Typically, you would use [Aron's semantic release](https://github.com/1aron/aronrepo/tree/beta/packages/semantic-release-config) with CI to automate the version and release commands.

 ## Build system for monorepo